Freight Shipping from Cleveland to Chicago

 How much does it cost to ship freight from Cleveland to Chicago?

-Full truckload (FTL) rates from Cleveland, OH to Chicago, IL currently range from $860-$1,060 for a standard dry van load over the 400-mile route.
+Full truckload (FTL) rates from Cleveland, OH to Chicago, IL currently range $860-$1,060 (roughly $2.15-$2.67 per mile over 400 miles).
 LTL shipments typically cost $420-$740 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Cleveland to Chicago?

-Standard FTL transit from Cleveland to Chicago is approximately 7 hrs by truck over 400 miles.
+Standard FTL transit from Cleveland to Chicago is approximately 7 hrs by truck over 400 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Cleveland to Chicago freight?